dokind/dokind/README.md

 Hi there!
 My name is Namsrai, and this is my personal repository on GitHub.
 Here you can find some of my projects, skills, and interests.

-## Skills
-- Flutter :iphone:
-- NestJS :dragon:
-- Next.js :globe_with_meridians:
-- Others: [list any other skills you have] :gear:
-## Interests

-Apart from programming, I am interested in [list your interests] :books:

 ## Connect with Me
 - Subscribe to my [YouTube channel](https://www.youtube.com/channel/namsraikh) :tv:
 - Support me on [Buy Me a Coffee](https://www.buymeacoffee.com/dokind) :coffee: